i2infinity/Alfred-clipboard-teleporter/README.md

-# Alfred-clipboard-teleporter
+# Alfred Clipboard Teleporter
-Copies an image
+Copies the most recent image from Alfred clipboard into a folder hosted by a local web server